 How is it measured?

 Conductivity is measured as the electric current that passes between electrodes placed in water.
 Water with more ions in it conducts more electricity, resulting in higher values.
-This can be measured in the field or lab and is corrected for the influence of temperature on conductance (i.e., specific conductivity).
+Regions were only scored if they contained at least 120 observations and had good spatial coverage.
+Each sample was compared to the thresholds and the sample score was calculated.
+Sample scores were then averaged to the region level.

 Threshold levels